PizziLab/MetaComBin/README.md

 Step 3 : Move unpaired reads

-- Move unpaired reads from the cluster with the highest number of unpaired reads [cl2.log.2] to another cluster [cl1.log.1].
-This must be repeated for each other cluster in which the reads of [cl2.log.2] can be moved.
-If after the re-assignment of all the unpaired reads of cl2.log.2 there are still clusters with unpaired reads, repeat the process by taking the next cluster with the highest number of unpaired reads in input as [cl2.log.2].
+- Move unpaired reads from the cluster X with the highest number of unpaired reads [abCluster.log.X] to another cluster [abCluster.log.Y].
+This must be repeated for each other cluster Y in which the reads of [abCluster.log.X] can be moved.
+If after the re-assignment of all the unpaired reads of abCluster.log.X there are still clusters with unpaired reads, repeat the process by taking the next cluster with the highest number of unpaired reads in input as [abCluster.log.X].

 Example for running from command line: